-What Is Cryotherapy For Dermatology?
+What Is Cryotherapy For Skin Lesions?

 Cryotherapy, also known as cryosurgery, is a technique in which a skin lesion is frozen, resulting in death of the cells.
 Liquid nitrogen is used in most cases in modern dermatology practice.
 Dry ice may sometimes be used as well, but it is not common.

 Cryotherapy is used in dermatology to treat a variety of skin problems, both benign and malignant.
 Commonly treated lesions include actinic keratoses and superficial basal cell carcinomas, as well as warts, molluscum, and seborrheic keratoses.
-Melasma, lentigines, and acne cysts are also commonly treated with cryotherapy as well.
+Melasma, lentigines, and acne cysts are also commonly treated with cryotherapy.
 Other lesions, including vascular lesions, are sometimes also amenable to cryotherapy, but pulsed-dye laser is more commonly used.
 By far the most common use of liquid nitrogen by dermatologists is the treatment of actinic keratoses and warts.